 - (6) Hazardous Materials Incident - (a) Colleton County has several fixed chemical facilities and has several rail lines and major highways that host the transportation of many chemicals.
 Hazardous materials are a continuous potential hazard due to the large amount of transportation and/or use of these materials occurring in and around the area.
-Statistics reflect responses to methamphetamine labs in the area are on the increase which has added an increase in response to hazardous materials incidents in Colleton County.
-Due to transportation, storage, use, and illegal activities, hazardous materials are a threat to the entire county.

-(7) Rip Currents

-- (a) Edisto Beach is the primary island on which rip currents are a threat to swimmers.
+Due to transportation, storage, use, and illegal activities, hazardous materials are a threat to the entire county. - (7) Coastal Hazards (Erosion/Sea Level Rise/Rip Currents) - (a) Coastal erosion is a process by which land breaks down and is worn away due to physical and chemical processes of water, wind, and general meteorological conditions.
+Although Edisto Beach has experienced a net erosion over the last few decades, beach renourishment has largely kept pace with this underlying trend.
+Hurricane Gracie

+- (1959) destroyed Edisto Beach, which was later rebuilt with "shell hash" that remains in place to this day. - (b) Sea level rise is difficult to predict, but there are numerous factors related to this hazard including land subsidence, groundwater depletion, wave action, hurricanes, and natural climate variation.
+Any rise in sea level will cause tide and storm surge heights to increase and reach further inland causing damage to properties that are not currently threatened. - (c) Edisto Beach is the primary island on which rip currents are a threat to swimmers.
 Rip currents occur when narrow currents flow off a beach into the ocean.
 These currents carry uninformed swimmers to deep water where they usually panic and possibly drown.
 There is very little that can be done to mitigate these hazards except public education.
-The National Weather Service provides warnings on the possible risks of rip currents when necessary. - (8) Severe Storms/Wind Storms/Hail/Other Hazard Events - (a) Colleton County has experienced multiple severe storms, wind incidents, and other unusual types of hazard incidents during its history.
-These incidents are considered as severe storms, which include lightning; wind storms including gravity waves and other non-coastal wind incidents; hail incidents which are those that produce hail without tornado activity; or other incidents that depend on the nature of the incident.
-The threat of these severe storms can affect humans, animals, and crops throughout Colleton County.
+The National Weather Service provides warnings on the possible risks of rip currents when necessary. - (8) Severe Thunderstorms/Hail/Lightning - (a) Colleton County experiences approximately 60 days per year with a thunderstorm event.
+According to NOAA's Storm Events Database, Colleton County experienced 80 thunderstorm wind events (>40 mph), two reported lightning strikes to buildings, and one hail event in 2022.
+The threat of these severe storms (specifically hail and wind) can affect humans, animals, and crops throughout Colleton County.

-(9) Drought/Heat Advisory
+(9) Droughts

-(a) Summer in the Colleton County Area is hot and humid.
-Temperatures of 100 degrees or more are possible.
-High temperatures are generally several degrees lower along the coast than inland due to the cooling effect of the sea breeze.
-Summer is typically the rainiest season, with 41% of the annual rainfall total.
+- (a) Summer is typically the rainiest season, with 41% of the annual rainfall total.
 When rainfall has fallen below normal time, drought conditions have resulted.
 Since the area has significant agricultural uses that are adversely affected by drought conditions, drought is a potentially serious economic threat to the area.
-Drought has also been a contributing factor to wildfires that have occurred in the forested areas of the County.
+Drought has also been a contributing factor to wildfires that have occurred in the forested areas of the County. - (10) Extreme Heat